-The EU’s Tax Commissioner, Algirdas Semeta, addressing the televised session made explicit reference to the vast backing of European citizens for the FTT, informing MInisters that testament of this was the Robin Hood Tax action that was currently going on to the assembled press outside.
+The EU’s Tax Commissioner, Algirdas Semeta, addressing the televised session made explicit reference to the vast backing of European citizens for the FTT, informing ministers that testament of this was the Robin Hood Tax action that was currently going on to the assembled press outside.
 The stunt celebrating the victory of Robin Hood was set in a boxing ring where Robin had the banker on the ropes to the cheers of the crowd but had yet to get his hands on the prize money still being held by Germany’s Angela Merkel and France’s President Hollande.

 This accurately mirrors where the campaign has reached.
-A great step forward has been secured with the political agreement of the 10 countries to proceed but we still have much work to do to translate this into ‘Robin Hood’ spending to protect jobs, boost employment and save lives in poorer parts of the world.
+A great step forward has been secured with the political agreement of the 10 countries to proceed but we still have much work to do to translate this into ‘Robin Hood’ spending to protect jobs, boost employment and improve and save lives in poorer parts of the world.